Novell: Acquisition by The Attachmate Group

 With the acquisition, Novell's headquarters were moved back to Provo.
 But by then considerable consolidation had occurred, and the original six buildings of the Provo campus were sold.

 During April and May 2011, The Attachmate Group announced layoffs for the Novell workforce, including hundreds of employees from the Provo location, raising questions about the future of some open source projects such as Mono.

-Acquisition by Micro Focus
+Acquisition by Micro Focus and OpenText

 In September 2014, mainframe software company Micro Focus announced it was buying The Attachmate Group, including Novell, for US$1.2 billion.
 The acquisition closed on November 20, 2014, and the SUSE organization was split out separately from the rest of the former Novell organization within Micro Focus.
-SUSE was sold to EQT Partners in 2019.
+SUSE was sold to EQT AB in 2019.

-The Novell products themselves were relabeled and dispersed among the file and networking services, collaborations, and security product lines of Micro Focus, such that offerings like Open Enterprise Server, GroupWise, and Zenworks became billed as Micro Focus products with no mention of their Novell past.
-The one page at the Micro Focus website listing former Novell products does not even mention NetWare.
+The Novell products themselves were relabeled and dispersed among the file and networking services, collaborations, and security product lines of Micro Focus, such that offerings like Open Enterprise Server, GroupWise, and ZENworks became billed as Micro Focus products with no mention of their Novell past.
+The one page at the Micro Focus website listing former Novell products did not even mention NetWare.

+In January 2023, Micro Focus was in turn acquired by Canadian software company OpenText.
+Again, the former Novell products are listed within OpenText product groups without being identified as to their Novell past.